Ali Azmat: Junoon

 Azmat left Jupiters in 1990 to join Junoon.
 He released his first album Junoon with the band.
-The album was produced by band's founder and lead-guitarist Salman Ahmad.
-Azmat's vocals featured on all the songs except for Khwaab, Jiyain and Jogiya.
-After launch of the band's second album Talaash, both Ali Azmat and Junoon rose to fame.
+The album was produced by the band's founder and lead-guitarist Salman Ahmad.
+Azmat's vocals featured on all the songs except Khwaab, Jiyain and Jogiya.
+After the launch of the band's second album Talaash, both Ali Azmat and Junoon rose to fame.

 The band's 1995 album, Inquilaab, was a major hit and its only single, "Jazba-e-Junoon", was a super hit and topped the charts, it became the band's signature song and national song of 1996 Cricket World Cup and the Pakistan national cricket team.
-Azmat gained further success after release of the Sufi rock hit single "Sayonee" from their fourth album Azadi (1997).
+Azmat gained further success after the release of the Sufi rock hit single "Sayonee" from their fourth album Azadi (1997).

 In 1996, Junoon, launched a compilation album called Kashmakash, the first compilation album in Pakistan.
-The album contain two new song Ehtesaab and Meri Awaz Suno.
-The song Ehtesaab "Ehtesaab" caused a major controversy, the state of Pakistan banned the song Ehtesaab as it shows the corruption of the politicians.
+The album contained two new song Ehtesaab and Meri Awaz Suno.
+The song Ehtesaab "Ehtesaab", which showed the corruption of politicians, caused a major stir, and the government banned the song and video from the state television.

 In 1997, Junoon released their 4th studio album called Azadi, which got the band international fame.

-In 1999, Junoon released their 5th studio album called Parvaaz.
-The album Parvaaz consist of many sufi songs.
+In 1999, Junoon released their 5th studio album.
+Titled Parvaaz, it consisted of many sufi songs.

-IN 2001, Junoon released their 6th studio album called Ishq (Internationally known as Andaz).
+In 2001, Junoon released their 6th studio album called Ishq (internationally known as Andaz).

-In 2004, Junoon released their 7th studio album called Dewaar.
-Dewaar is the last studio album produced by the band.
+In 2004, Junoon released their 7th studio album called Dewaar, which wass the last studio album produced by the band.

 On 25 December 2018, Junoon made a comeback after 13 years when they performed at a reunion concert in Karachi arranged by Sooper which was attended by over 10,0000 fans and followers.